 Come explore with us!

-Be lead in Guided Discovery by BTG docents as you travel thru tented stations exploring every phase of the Monarch butterfly.
+Enjoy Guided Discovery by BTG docents as you travel thru tented stations exploring every phase of the Monarch butterfly.
 Pick up a magnifying glass - explore nature, be amazed!
-Learn about monarchs dependency on milkweed, then purchase this native plant at the event.
+Learn about monarch's dependency on milkweed, then purchase this native plant at the event.
 See all stages of the instar caterpillar, be dazzled by the chrysalis.
-Finally enter a 20' tent filled with monarchs as they gently land while you feed them.
-Event occurs at Lincoln Park with stations under tents if raining, umbrellas suggested if waiting in line.
+Finally, enter a 20' tent filled with monarchs as they gently land while you feed them.

 76 North Lake Architect to the Stars Awarded Gold Medal